jcolag/entropy-arbitrage/2026-03-15-piece-work.md

 Realizing that we can't really tell every boy and man "do whatever you want as long as it doesn't look like *that*" probably won't work, both due to a lack of imagination and the impossibility of enumerating every possible terrible behavior, I do want to think a bit about the possibilities of a "transitional masculinity," a middle path, so to speak.
 By middle, I mean that we currently have two extreme paths.

 The incumbent extreme, pathological path says that we should define ourselves as men through a complete opposition to women, as outlined last week.
 At the other extreme, we tell young boys and men to---in effect---do whatever you want...but also never forget that we'll judge you if you get it wrong, and people still supporting the patriarchy will judge you harshly if you get too far out of line for them.
-I don't want to suggest that **nobody** follows the latter path, but it definitely takes a certain uncommon kind of person to see that as a viable way to live and not a version of [Pascal's wager](https://en.wikipedia.org/wiki/Pascal%27s_wager), but with a choice between wide condemnation and slightly narrower condemnation...but also maybe wider condemnation, who knows?
+I don't want to suggest that **nobody** follows the latter path, but it definitely takes a certain uncommon kind of person to see that as a viable way to live and not a version of {% wiki Pascal%27s_wager|Pascal's wager|en %}, but with a choice between wide condemnation and slightly narrower condemnation...but also maybe wider condemnation, who knows?

 Because of that, I want to outline the start of a framework, something that helps map out the space between the two broken paths.
 Or maybe you can think of it as the social equivalent of nicotine patches for men addicted to toxic masculinity, a covert way of getting people to healthier places.